iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

   - Comments *(total-comments)*
     - Number of comments created.
   - Contributors *(total-contributors)*
-    - Number of distinct members who created a post.
+    - Number of distinct users who created a post.
 - Leaderboards
   - Users with Most Posts *(top-posters)*
-    - Members ordered by the highest number of post created.
+    - Users ordered by the highest number of post created.
   - Users with Most Discussions *(top-discussion-starters)*
-    - Members ordered by the highest number of discussions created.
+    - Users ordered by the highest number of discussions created.
 - Graphs
   - Discussions *(<a name="discussions">discussions</a>)*
     - Number of discussions created.